Productivity vs Profitability

 Every business owner wants their business to be profitable.

+Productivity and profitability are two sides of the same coin.
+Without productivity, there can be no profitability.
 There are many factors that lead to a profitable business, including employee productivity.
 Naturally, when your employees are more productive your profit margins will increase.
-Productivity and profitability are two sides of the same coin.
-Without productivity, there can be no profitability.
-What are controllable factors that influence productivity and positively impact profitability?
+Let’s explore controllable factors that influence productivity and positively impact profitability?

 Defining Productivity and Profitability

 Productivity is defined as the relationship between output and input needed to create a product.
-Meanwhile, profitability is determined by how much money is left over after a product is produced and all expenses have been paid.
+Profitability is determined by how much money is left over after a product is produced and all expenses have been paid.

 · Productivity is the best way to measure efficiency.
-A truly productive team maximizes their output with less effort.
-Productivity is often confused with effort, while they are related, they are not the same.
+A productive team maximizes their output with less effort.
+Productivity is often confused with effort.
+While they are related, they are not the same.

 · Profitability is a measurement of income compared to expenses.
 As it relates to productivity, profitability can be measured in part by observing the ratio between what you are paying your employees in relation to the amount of work they generate.

 Profitability and productivity work in a symbiotic relationship.
 As you work to run a successful business, these two factors are essential to your success.

 · Training Programs: As a business owner, you must ensure your employees are equipped to perform their job to the best of their ability.
 Begin with training programs and initiatives to improve operations within your business.
 Often this means leadership training for middle management.
 Great managers are the key to profitability.